maliMirkec/personal-website/site/articles/what-i-learned-from-my-github-profile.md

   - freelance
   - remote work
 thumbnail: What_I_learned_from_my_GitHub_profile_t126k2
-old_description: GitHub profile is often recognised as a developer's portfolio.
+descriptionAlt: GitHub profile is often recognised as a developer's portfolio.
 It reveals how often do you contribute, and what kind of projects do you like.
 Here's what I learned from my GitHub profile.
 description: GitHub profile reveals how often do you contribute, and what kind of projects do you like.
 Here's what I learned from my GitHub profile.
 type: articles-item
 sections2: